percona/postgresql-docs/docs/solutions/ha-setup-yum.md

-# Deploying PostgreSQL for high availability with Patroni on RHEL or CentOS
+# Deploying PostgreSQL for high availability with Patroni on RHEL and derivatives

-This guide provides instructions on how to set up a highly available PostgreSQL cluster with Patroni on Red Hat Enterprise Linux or CentOS.
+This guide provides instructions on how to set up a highly available PostgreSQL cluster with Patroni on Red Hat Enterprise Linux or compatible derivatives.

 ## Preconditions